richardc412/setdm/backend/README.md

 Environment variables are loaded from `/Users/idkdude/Desktop/setdm/backend/.env` via [`pydantic-settings`](https://docs.pydantic.dev/latest/concepts/pydantic_settings/).
-Create that file (it is git-ignored) from the template:
+-Create that file (it is git-ignored) from the template:

 ```bash
 cp ENV.example .env